RossM/scram-pytorch/README.md

 # scram_pytorch.esgd
 ESGD (**E**nsemble **S**tochastic **G**radient **D**descent)

-A version of stochastic gradient descent (with momentum) that simulates a very large ensemble of models by maintaining two copies of each weight, and randomly selecting one copy to use for each weight independently at each optimization step.
-Also includes filterwise normalization.
+A modification of stochastic gradient descent plus momentum and filterwise normalization, that simulates a very large ensemble of models by maintaining two copies of each weight and randomly selecting one copy to use for each weight independently at each optimization step.

 ESGD seems to be particularly good at adversarial training.